 Just as in an in-person classroom, the MS Teams version of a whiteboard enables an instructor to share relevant information dynamically and live rather than as part of a presentation.
 Using a whiteboard also can encourage student engagement and group activity.
 In this tutorial, we walk through the process of using the MS Teams whiteboard […]

 If you are holding your lectures synchronously, using MS Teams, you may need to share your screen with your students on occasion.
 You can use both your desktop or mobile device to share your screen.
-This tutorial provides a description of how to share your screen using your desktop.
-Directions Start a Teams Meeting.
-Note: If you […]
+Note: The interface is slightly different depending on where you are accessing Teams.
+This tutorial will walk through how to […]

 Microsoft Teams is an important tool for increasing student engagement and interaction.
 In a synchronous online course, instructors can use MS Teams to hold live lectures.
 The directions below walk through the process of using MS Teams to host live lectures.
-Directions Launch the Microsoft Teams Application on your computer.
-If you don’t know where your Teams Application […]
+Directions What the Buttons on the Screen Mean

 One of the easiest ways to keep your course running smoothly is to schedule a recurring meeting in Teams.
 This will enable you to meet with your students for live lectures, discussions, or other class activities.
 Follow the steps below to schedule a meeting for your course team.
 If you still need to set up […]